Glad Day Bookshop

 Glad Day Bookshop is an independent bookstore and restaurant located in Toronto, Ontario, specializing in LGBTQ literature.
-Previously located above a storefront at 598A Yonge Street for much of its history, the store moved to its current location at 499 Church Street, in the heart of the city's Church and Wellesley neighbourhood, in 2016.
+The store was located above the storefront at 598A Yonge Street for much of its history, and moved to a new location at 499 Church Street, in the heart of the city's Church and Wellesley neighbourhood, in 2016.
+In moved again to a temporary location at 32 Lisgar Street in July 2025 while the owners search for an affordable long term home.
 The store's name and logo are based on a painting by William Blake.

 Since the closure of New York City's Oscar Wilde Bookshop in early 2009, Glad Day has been the oldest surviving LGBTQ bookstore in the world.

 History

 Opened in 1970 by Jearld Moldenhauer, it was the city's and Canada's first bookstore targeted to the gay community.
 The bookstore originally operated out of Moldenhauer's 65 Kendal Avenue apartment located in The Annex, which also served as the original offices of The Body Politic.
 Moldenhauer later moved to a house in Kensington Market, where the bookstore and magazine operated out of a shed in his backyard.
 The store moved to its Yonge Street location in 1981 and relocated to Church Street in 2016.

 In 1979, Moldenhauer opened a second location in Boston, Massachusetts.
 A fire destroyed the Boston building in 1982, but the store reopened in a different location a few weeks later.

 In 1992, Glad Day was prosecuted under an anti-obscenity law, D9-1-1, for selling a magazine entitled Bad Attitude, which depicted a fictional "play rape scene" between lesbians.
 This law often targeted bookstores that sold LGBT-related content.

 Norman Laurila, an employee of Glad Day in the 1970s, moved with his partner Richard Labonté and friend George Leigh in 1979 to Los Angeles, where the trio established the influential LGBT bookstore A Different Light.

 Moldenhauer sold the Toronto location to John Scythes in 1991, but retained ownership of the Boston store and continued to be involved in the Toronto store's operations.
 After the Boston store's landlord decided to convert the building into condominiums, Moldenhauer closed the store in 2000 when he and manager John Mitzel faced difficulty finding a suitable new location.

 From 1998 to early 2005, the science fiction bookstore Bakka-Phoenix was located on the main floor of the same building as Glad Day's Toronto store.

 After This Ain't the Rosedale Library left its Church Street location to move to Kensington Market in 2008, that store's former landlords offered Glad Day first dibs on taking over the space, although due to high rent, the store opted not to move.